A Market in Transition

 Weighing the Benefits and Challenges

-Benefits: The IDC deduction is one of the few remaining provisions in the tax code that allows individual investors to deduct a significant portion of their investment immediately.
-Combined with the depletion allowance and equipment depreciation, total deductions can exceed 100% of the original investment over the life of a well.
+Benefits: The IDC deduction is one of the few provisions left in the tax code that lets you deduct a big chunk of your investment right away.
+Combine it with the depletion allowance and equipment depreciation, and your total deductions can top 100% of the original investment over a well's life.

-Challenges: IDC deductions are subject to Alternative Minimum Tax (AMT) preference item treatment.
-For some investors, a portion of the IDC deduction may need to be added back when computing AMT.
-Work with your CPA to model the AMT impact before investing.
+Challenges: IDCs are subject to Alternative Minimum Tax (AMT) preference item treatment.
+For some investors, part of the IDC deduction may need to be added back when computing AMT.
+Talk to your CPA and model the AMT impact before you invest.

 Opportunities and Best Practices

-- Time investments for year-end: Costs incurred before December 31 qualify for that tax year's return.
+- Time it for year-end: Costs incurred before December 31 qualify for that tax year's return.
 See our year-end planning guide.

-- Review the AFE carefully: The Authority for Expenditure breaks down IDC vs. TDC allocations.
-Higher IDC ratios mean larger first-year deductions.
+- Read the AFE closely: The Authority for Expenditure breaks down IDC vs. TDC allocations.
+Higher IDC ratios mean bigger first-year deductions.

-- Coordinate with a CPA: IDC deductions interact with AMT, at-risk rules, and state tax provisions.
-Professional guidance ensures you capture the full benefit.
+- Loop in your CPA: IDC deductions interact with AMT, at-risk rules, and state tax provisions.
+Good professional guidance makes sure you capture the full benefit.

 - Use the tax calculator: Our investor tax calculator models first-year deductions based on your investment amount and tax bracket.